antoniocastel/Closing_the_service/README.md

-# Code for Closing the Service: Contrasting activity-based and time-based systematic closure policies, Research Paper
+# Closing the Service: Contrasting activity-based and time-based systematic closure policies
+## Code companion for research paper

 This repository contains the source code and supplementary materials for the research paper titled "Closing the Service: Contrasting activity-based and time-based systematic closure policies," authored by Antonio Castellanos, Andrew Daw, Amy Ward, and Galit B. Yom-Tov.